Seongnam FC: Move to Cheonan

 The club was forced to move out of Seoul in 1996 following the implementation of the K League decentralization policy.
 Ilhwa Chunma moved to the city of Cheonan as the city council proposed converting the Cheonan Oryong Stadium into a football-specific stadium and building another sports complex in Baekseok-dong.
 The club also changed its name to Cheonan Ilhwa Chunma as a part of the policy.

 By the end of 1997, Ilhwa was still enjoying success.
 The club reached the final of the 1996–97 Asian Club Championship and the 1997 Korean FA Cup.
 However, from 1998, the club went into a slump as a number of core players moved away from the club for various reasons.
 One of these players was the club's goalkeeper, Valeri Sarychev, who was forced to move as the K League gradually introduced restrictions on appearances by foreign goalkeepers.

 As a result, Ilhwa finished at the bottom of the league for two consecutive seasons, in 1998 and 1999.
 In mid-1999, Cha Kyung-bok offered to resign voluntarily due to the poor results.
 On 21 November 1999, Cheonan Ilhwa Chunma were crowned as the winners of the 1999 Korean FA Cup after beating Jeonbuk Hyundai Dinos 3-0 in the final, held at Jeju Stadium.

 Relocation to Seongnam

 In 2000, the club moved to the Seoul satellite city of Seongnam and renamed themselves to Seongnam Ilhwa Chunma.
 The move worked out well, as the rejuvenated club went on to win three consecutive K League titles from 2001 to 2003, as well as a league cup title in 2002 and an A3 Champions Cup in 2004.
 A disappointing 2004 campaign saw them relinquish their title.
 The club's shock defeat at home to Saudi Arabian side Al Ittihad in the ACL final the same year led to the resignation of their manager Cha Kyung-bok.

-The inaugural crest of Seongnam Ilhwa Chunma in 2000.
-The name of Seongnam followed McCune–Reischauer romanization.